Ignisleo/OctoprintPythonAPI/README.md

 # OctoprintPythonAPI
-Python API for the OctoPrint 3d printer server writen by Foosel
+Python API for the OctoPrint 3d printer server